bezmuth/miniflux-yt-plus/README.md

 # Automated service to remove youtube shorts from miniflux
-A simple (slightly scuffed) NixOS module to periodically (every 5 minutes) mark youtube shorts as read.
-This applies to both shorts and livestreams.
+A simple (slightly scuffed) NixOS module to periodically (every 5 minutes) mark youtube shorts and livestreams as read.

 Short detection is done by making a request to https://www.youtube.com/shorts/<videoid> and checking for a redirect.
 Youtube shorts do not redirect.
 ## Installation (NixOS)